Peter Meineck: Theatre work

 He is the director of Aquila Theatre's public programming and has implemented arts and humanities programs aimed at veteran and civilian dialogues, At-Risk students in Harlem and The Bronx, and underserved communities via public libraries.
 His public programs received a Chairman's Special Award from the National Endowment for the Humanities and have been presented at the Obama and Bush White Houses, the U.S. Supreme Court, U.S. Congress, Metropolitan Museum of Art, Federal Hall National Memorial and throughout the United States.
 Fellowships include the Harvard Center for Hellenic Studies, Princeton University, the University of California San Diego, the Onassis Foundation, the Loeb Classical Library Foundation and a Phi Beta Kappa visiting scholar.

 Peter Meineck worked extensively in London theatre and founded Aquila Theatre in 1991.
 His stated aim with Aquila is to bring the greatest works to the greatest number and he has developed a sixty-seventy city American tour that brings classical drama to communities of all sizes across the USA.
 He also developed regular seasons Off-Broadway in New York City and has produced classical drama at venues such as Carnegie Hall, Lincoln Center, the Ancient Stadium at Delphi, and the Brooklyn Academy of Music.
 He has directed and/or produced over fifty stage productions including Agamemnon (1991 and 2004 with Olympia Dukakis), Ajax (1992), Wasps (1994), Coriolanus (1995), The Iliad Book One (1999 and 2005), Comedy of Errors (1999, 2003, and 2007), The Invisible Man (2005), Much Ado About Nothing (2001 and 2006), Romeo and Juliet (2007), Prometheus Bound (2007), Catch-22 (2008), An Enemy of the People (2009), Murder on the Nile (2016).

 Peter Meineck has translated and published several Greek dramas including Aeschylus' Oresteia, Sophocles' Philoctetes, Oedipus at Colonus, Oedipus Tyrannus (with Paul Woodruff), and Ajax, Euripides' Trojan Women, and Herakles and Aristophanes' Clouds, Wasps, Birds and Frogs.
-He has also adapted the opera libretto for Cherubini’s Medee performed at Carnegie Hall and wrote and directed a new stage adaptation of Joseph Heller's Catch-22.
+He has also adapted the opera libretto for Cherubini's Medee performed at Carnegie Hall and wrote and directed a new stage adaptation of Joseph Heller's Catch-22.
 He was a consultant on the film I Am Legend and several other movie projects.
 Other stage adaptations or co-adaptations include Frankenstein, The Odyssey, The Man Who Would Be King, A Female Philoctetes, and The Canterbury Tales.

 Personal life

 Peter Meineck married ballerina Desiree Sanchez in 2004.
-He currently serves as volunteer firefighter (ex-Asst.
-Chief) in New York and is also an Emergency Medical Technician.
+He serves as a volunteer firefighter and EMT and Technical Rescue Special Operations Team member in New York.